durtal/talks/traders-conference/index.md

 <aside class="notes" style="font-size: 10px">
     <p style="font-size: 15px">A slide by Hadley Wickham, of RStudio.</p>
-    <p style="font-size: 15px">This workflow is pretty standard for any enquiry/problem/question you might wwant to solve/answer.</p>
+    <p style="font-size: 15px">This workflow is pretty standard for any data analysis you embark on, for any problem or question you might wwant to solve or answer, reflecting the non linear nature of analysis.</p>
+    <p style="font-size: 15px">Start with collecting data, tidying and cleaning, munging and wrangling, exploring, modelling, and finally communicating</p>
-    <p style="font-size: 15px">Hadley has built a huge number of tools that have helped make this process easier, more efficient, faster, and consistent</p>
+    <p style="font-size: 15px">Hadley has built a huge number of packages that have helped make this process easier, more efficient, faster, and consistent</p>
     <p style="font-size: 15px">The packages he's built has become known as the Hadleyverse, you will use packages built by Hadley, his impact on the R community is huge.</p>
 </aside>